J2kay/alx-low_level_programming/0x15-file_io/README.md

-This directory holds all the files for 0x15.
+This directory will hold all the files for the 0x15.
 C - File I/O tasks.